AdamCavaliere/Producer-Repo/sentinel/SENTINEL_README.md

 ## Test the deployment of sentinel policies
 * When you committed the changes to the main.tf in the previous steps that would have kicked off a plan in your sentinel_policies workspace, or your workspace my still be sitting at the initial setup screen for the workspace
 * Note that commiting changes to the sentinel directory will also trigger plans on the Producer workspace but should not detect any infrastructure changes.
-* Queue a manual run of the sentinel_policies workspace
+* Queue a manual run of the `sentinel_policies` workspace
 * If you get a successful plan you are in good shape, now apply the run
 * Go to the Org Settings for TFE, click on Policies and Policy Sets links to review the sentinel policies created and the policiy sets
 * If you didn't get a successful apply verify the hardcoded values in the `sentinel/main.tf` file.
+* Now that you know the `sentinel_policies` workspace is functional clean up by running a destroy
+* In the `sentinel_policies` workspace click on Settings > Destruction and Deletion > Queue destroy Plan
+* You will demo the workspace VCS run later in your demo
 ## Create a new Sentinel policy via the TFE GUI
 * Log into the TFE GUI, switch to your Org, then click on upper nav bar > Settings > Policies > Create a new policy
   - Policy name: aws-enforce-tags